How to Get a Home Care License in Michigan

 Operation Requirements for Opening a Home Health Care Business in Michigan

-Applying for a Tax ID and EIN Number are Required to Open a Home Care Business in Michigan
+Applying for a Tax Number and National Provider Number to run a Home Care Business in Michigan

-Other Requirements for Opening a Home Health Care Business in Michigan
+Additional Home Health Requirements for Opening a Home Care Business in Michigan

-If your agency provides blood sugar monitoring services, you’ll need to obtain a CLIA waiver.
-You’ll also need to get a contract to handle the biohazardous waste.
-Certified Homecare Consulting can assist you to meet these demands.
+Michigan, just like any other state, will require medical certificates and applications based off their scope of services being provided.
+Michigan home health agencies that provide blood sugar monitoring services, will need to obtain a CLIA waiver.
+Michigan Home Health Agencies will also need to get a contract to handle the biohazardous waste.
+Depending on the needs of the agency Certified Homecare Consulting can assist you to meet these demands.

 Policy and Procedures are Required to Open a Home Care Business in Michigan

+The most important part of starting a home care business in Michigan is policies and procedure manuals.
 When purchasing the policy and procedures, confirm they are professionally written and specifically include all Michigan and federal requirements.
-The policy and procedures for a professional home care business must suit the requirements for participation in Medicare and therefore the requirements of the accrediting body.
-Operational documents like new patient admission records, personal records, records, forms, continuing education plans, nursing procedures, and committee transcripts also are required.
+Administrative & Operational documents like new patient admission records, personnel records & forms, continuing education plans, nursing procedures, and committee transcripts to name a few.